 Where to Buy Dill Seeds and Plants

 Dill plants and seeds can be found at most garden nurseries or home improvement centers.
 Most often you will find Fernleaf or Bouquet Dill in local shops beginning in late winter or early spring.

 More interesting or specialty dill varieties can be purchased at online retailers such as Burpee Gardening or CooksGarden.com.
 If you prefer growing a larger number of plants, dill seeds are normally the best choice.

 If you need just a few dill plants, you may find it easier to buy young plants.

 Cooking with Dill

-Dill seeds can be dried and added to fresh breads.
+Dill seeds can be dried and added to fresh bread.
 This is especially popular with rye bread.
-They can be whipped into salad dressings and used to make flavored vinegars.
+They can be whipped into salad dressings and used to make flavored vinegar.
 The popular dill pickles of New York use both the leaves and seeds for flavoring.
 Dill is a popular spice in India for flavoring curries.